 A correspondent Dominic has a watch with one of these movements.
 The case is a nickel screw back and bezel.
-In the case back is the trademark KF over G within a shield as shown in the small image here.
+In the case back is the trademark KF over G within a surround as shown in the small image here.
 This trademark was registered by Kurth Frères on 9 August 1910, which to my mind removes any doubt about who actually made these movements.
 The question then is: why are some of these Kurth Frères movements stamped “Vacheron”?

 The two pictures of the same movement but with Vacheron on the barrel bridges are ones that I found on the internet, thanks to their respective owners as noted.
 The Vacheron mark is quite crudely done in both cases.
 The marks are also completely different, and in different places on the plates.
 These don't look like a mark that the Vacheron Constantin factory would make, but on the other hand they are underneath the gilding, which suggests they were put on when the movements were being made.
 It is difficult to envisage a forger taking the movements apart, stamping the marks, and then having the plates re-gilded.

 Owen Gilchrist pointed out to me that the oval logo with the four stars is shown in the "Watch Trademark Index of European Origin" by Karl Kochmann.
 It is recorded by Kochmann as being registered in England in December 1881 by Philippe-Auguste Weiss, a director of Vacheron Constantin from 1875, which ties the mark to the company.

 The British Trade Marks Journal on the 19th September 1883 recorded the mark as: No. 27,258.
 Vacheron & Constantin, 1, Rue & Quai des Moulins, Geneva, Switzerland – Four stars arranged elliptically, and the name “ Vacheron ”.